yasirshah-analyst/south-electronics-quality-analysis/Readme.md

 # 📊 South Region Electronics: A Hidden Quality Problem

 ## 📌 Project Overview
+This project was developed as a **portfolio project** to demonstrate an end-to-end data analytics workflow while simulating a real-world business scenario.

+Rather than simply creating charts and reports, the project was designed from the perspective of a stakeholder requesting an investigation into unusually high return rates and declining customer satisfaction within a retail business.
+The goal was to move beyond descriptive reporting and provide actionable insights and recommendations that support decision-making.

+Most data analysis stops at answering **"What happened?"** This project follows the modern analytics process all the way through to **data storytelling**, answering:

+- What happened?
+- Why did it happen?
+- Why does it matter?
+- What actions should stakeholders take?

+Built entirely using **PostgreSQL and Power BI** (without Excel), the project follows a professional analyst workflow:

+**Business Problem → Data Cleaning → Data Modeling → SQL Analysis → DAX Measures → Interactive Dashboard → Stakeholder-Focused Insights & Recommendations**

+The final deliverable is an interactive dashboard and analytical report tailored to the needs of business stakeholders, demonstrating not only technical skills but also analytical thinking, problem-solving, and data-driven decision-making.
 Most data analysis stops at "what happened."
 This project follows the modern data analytics workflow all the way through to **data storytelling** — answering not just what happened, but why it happened, why it matters, and what each stakeholder should actually do about it.

 Built entirely with **SQL (PostgreSQL) + Power BI** — no Excel — following a professional analyst workflow: business question → data modeling → SQL analysis → DAX measures → interactive dashboard → stakeholder-specific recommendations.